Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2

-This approach naturally incorporates the uncertainties in \([H_0 d_L]^{\rm SN}\) and \([H(z)]^{\rm CC}\), along with their mutual correlations, into the respective probability distributions—a methodology that has been extensively utilized and discussed in prior studies \citep{2023PhRvD.107b3520R,2025ApJ...978L..33G,2025ApJ...981L..24L,2024PhLB..85338699G}.
-However, a critical limitation of these work are that they did not fully account for the intrinsic correlations between the line-of-sight and transverse BAO measurements.
-Neglecting these cross-correlations effectively results in treating the Hubble parameter estimates at different redshifts as independent, thereby discarding valuable statistical information and potentially biasing the uncertainty estimation.
-Preserving the full covariance structure of the BAO data is essential to ensure robust and unbiased inference of the Hubble parameter across redshift bins.
+This approach naturally incorporates the uncertainties in $[H_0 d_L]^{\rm SN}$ and $[H(z)]^{\rm CC}$, along with their mutual correlations, into the respective probability distributions.
+Compared to previous studies \citep{2023PhRvD.107b3520R,2025ApJ...978L..33G,2025ApJ...981L..24L,2024PhLB..85338699G}, our methodology preserves the full covariance structure of the BAO data, which is essential for robust and unbiased inference of the Hubble parameter across redshift bins.

 {To ensure the robustness of our GPR reconstruction and verify that 1000 realizations provide sufficient sampling of the posterior, we performed comprehensive convergence tests.
 We compared results obtained using $N_{\rm{real}} = 500, 1000, 1500,$ and $2000$ realizations, quantifying the stability of key outputs including the reconstructed $H_0 D_L(z)$ and $H(z)$ functions, and most importantly, the final $H_0$ constraints.
 The tests demonstrated that for $N_{\rm{real}} \geq 500$, the mean $H_0$ values changed by less than $0.1\ \mathrm{km\ s^{-1}\ Mpc^{-1}}$-well within the final uncertainty of $\sim 0.8\ \mathrm{km\ s^{-1}\ Mpc^{-1}}$.
 The standard deviations of $H_0$ estimates varied by less than $0.05\ \mathrm{km\ s^{-1}\ Mpc^{-1}}$ beyond $N_{\rm{real}} = 1000$.
 The correlation structure of $H_0$ measurements across different BAO redshifts also stabilized for $N_{\rm{real}} \geq 800$, with off-diagonal correlation coefficients changing by less than 0.01 for $N_{\rm{real}} > 1000$.
 These results confirm that 1000 realizations are not only sufficient but conservative for our analysis, ensuring that our cosmological constraints are robust against sampling variations.}